Quicklist: Sprinkler Heads

 For example, if you place a sprinkler with a fixed spray pattern next to a walkway, you may only want the head to water in a 180-degree pattern so that you could avoid watering the pavement, but water the adjacent grass.

-Usually, fixed spray nozzles come in circular spray patterns, but recently there are some rectangular patterns on the market as well.
+Usually, fixed spray nozzles come in circular spray patterns, but recently there have been some rectangular patterns introduced on the market as well.

 2. Rotating: Impact